suraganijanakiram/task1/README.md

 ● Build instructions

-you need bash shell to execute this script. make you you have provided executable permissions to the script.
+you need bash shell to execute this script.

+make you you have provided executable permissions to the script.

+make sure you have coreutils.x86_64 package on your server.

+RHEL:
+yum install coreutils.x86_64

+DEBIAN:
+apt-get install coreutils.x86_64

 ● Usage
 chmod 755 test1.sh